Audience, please take your seats! Celebrate the greatest-ever poet and playwright, William Shakespeare’s birthday, with these fun activities for kids.

 4. Try a treasure hunt

-Create clues by writing the first letter of each object’s name on a piece of paper.
-Give these to your kids and let the treasure hunt begin!
-Once they’ve found all the facts, get them to work out what the lettered clues spell when put altogether, the first person to work it out gets to pick a story to read together.
+Create clues by writing the first letter of each object’s name on a piece of paper and give them to your siblings, parents or friends.
+Then let the treasure hunt begin!
+Once they’ve found all the facts, get them to work out what the lettered clues spell when put together.
+The first person to work it out, gets to pick a story to read together.